next-theme/hexo-theme-next/languages/README.md

 # Internationalization (i18n)

 You can use internationalization to present your site in different languages.
-The default language is set by modifying the `language` setting in `_config.yml`.
+The default language is set by modifying the `language` setting in Hexo `_config.yml`.
 You can also set multiple languages and modify the order of default languages.

 ```yaml
 language: en